Tone-of-voice in your CV

 - Focus - Stresses on financial metrics, risk management, and strategic investment outcomes.

-- Example - In all countries, pitches for the financial sector focus heavily on economic impact, showcasing an ability to manage and grow substantial financial portfolios effectively.
+- Example - In all countries, pitches for the financial sector focus heavily on economic impact, demonstrating an ability to manage and grow substantial financial portfolios effectively.

 - Healthcare (Teaching Hospitals):